yinranchen/yinranchen.github.io/_pages/about.md

 * IEEE Transactions on Medical Imaging
 * IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control
+* IEEE Transactions on Biomedical Engineering
 * IEEE Transactions on Instrumentation and Measurement
 * IEEE Robotics and Automation Letters
 * IEEE Photonics Technology Letters
-* Acta Acustica
+* IET Image Processing
+* Physics in Medicine and Biology
+* Computers in Biology and Medicine
-* 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023)
+* IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP)

 ----------------------------------------------------------------------------------